 MATTHEW ARNETT graduated from the University of Georgia in 2001.
 Matt works for Pike Nursery as a store manager and is responsible for sales and operations.
 As well as being a horticulturalist, Matt is a Certified Plant Professional in the states of Georgia and North Carolina.
 Matt was appointed to the Tree Conservation Commission in 2008 representing Paired Council Districts 9, 10, 11, 12, and Post 3 At-Large and served for two years.

 AMANDA CAMPBELL works for the Atlanta Botanical Garden as Manager of Display Gardens and is a 2001 graduate of the University of Georgia.
 She directs the outdoor horticulture crew in the day-to-day maintenance of the outdoor gardens.
 Amanda frequently appears in the local and national media speaking on a variety of gardening topics, is a guest speaker for the University of Georgia horticulture department and various garden clubs, and regularly presents and teaches classes at the Atlanta Botanical Garden.
-Amanda is a certified arborist and served on the Tree Conservation Commission from 2006 until March 2010 in the botanist/forester/horticulturist position.
+Amanda is a certified arborist and served on the Tree Conservation Commission from 2006 to 2010 in the botanist/forester/horticulturist position.

 KEVIN CURRY, CO-CHAIR is the Vice President of Construction and Property Management where he oversees construction and development of all new projects and manages all Selig properties, which includes over 270 buildings with more than 9 million square feet, primarily in the metropolitan Atlanta area.
 Kevin’s education includes a Bachelor of Arts in Economics, a Master in Business, and a Master in Civil Engineering-Construction Management from Georgia Tech.
 He served on the Tree Conservation Commission from 2005 until 2011.

 WILLIAM FULLER is a registered architect in Georgia and Illinois, filling the position for a registered architect on the Tree Commission since 2000.
 Bill is an alumnus of Georgia Tech (B. A.’73) and has worked in the field of architecture since 1966.
 He has been in independent practice for much of his career, since 1977, with the exception of the period from 1993-96 when he was School Architect for Atlanta Public Schools.
-He has served on numerous boards and commissions in the City of Atlanta and Fulton county, including the Mayor’s Honors Commission (2000-03), the Fulton County Private Industry Council (1983-86), the Atlanta Water and Sewer Appeals Board (1983-85), Friends of Fulton County and Atlanta Public Library Board (1981-1982), the Atlanta Zoning Review Board (1978-81), and the Atlanta Legislative Study Commission (1977-78).
+He has served on numerous boards and commissions in the City of Atlanta and Fulton county, including the Mayor’s Honors Commission (2000-03), the Fulton County Private Industry Council (1983-86), the Atlanta Water and Sewer Appeals Board (1983-85), Friends of Fulton County and Atlanta Public Library Board (1981-82), the Atlanta Zoning Review Board (1978-81), and the Atlanta Legislative Study Commission (1977-78).

 ARTHUR MORRIS is a Board-Certified Master Arborist (BCMA #SO2627-B) and has worked in the Atlanta and north Georgia area with Bartlett Tree Experts since 2004.
 He provides tree care recommendations for commercial and residential properties as well as golf courses and public parks, with an emphasis on tree preservation and plant health care.
-With a family background in forestry and soils, Art pursued studies in horticulture and tree care at the University of Georgia and also worked previously in landscape design and installation.
+With a family background in forestry and soils, Art pursued studies in horticulture and tree care at the University of Georgia and worked previously in landscape design and installation.
 Art also serves as a guest lecturer for University of Georgia horticulture and urban tree management classes as well as local garden clubs.
-Art was appointed as the Certified Arborist representative to the Tree Commission and served as an interim appointee from 2008-2010.
+Art was appointed as the Certified Arborist representative to the Tree Commission and served from 2008-2010.

 GRETCHEN MUSSER is a Registered Landscape Architect (#1069) and a Certified Arborist (#SO-5583A) and served from 2010 until 2011 in an interim position as the Registered Landscape Architect position for the Tree Commission.
 A graduate of Iowa State University, Gretchen has practiced as a Landscape Architect for over 20 years and as a Certified Arborist for the past four years.
 She has served previously as a member of the Smyrna Tree Board, Riverline Master Plan Group, and Cobb County Cemetery Preservation Commission.
 She is a member of the International Society of Arborists, Georgia Arborist Association, Georgia Urban Forest Council, Society of Municipal Arborists, and the Georgia Native Plant Society.

 KASHKA S. SCOTT is the Chief Executive Officer and a founding partner of Scott and Sons Holdings, a general construction and engineering contracting firm founded in 1998.
 Kashka holds a degree in Management from Georgia State University.
 He is a licensed Residential and Commercial Builder with the State of Georgia, holds 1A certification in Erosion and Sediment Control from the Georgia Soil and Water Conservation Commission, and is a member of the National Association of Home Builders.
-Kashka was nominated in 2008 by Council Member Joyce Sheperd and served in the the Residential Builder position on the Tree Conservation Commission until 2011.
+Kashka was nominated in 2008 by Council Member Joyce Sheperd and served in the Residential Builder position on the Tree Conservation Commission until 2011.

-ROBERT SWANSON is an ISA certified arborist (ISA SO-280A) who has practiced arboriculture in Atlanta since 1989.
+ROBERT SWANSON is an ISA-certified arborist (ISA SO-280A) who has practiced arboriculture in Atlanta since 1989.
 Rob began specializing in tree preservation and conservation many years before the Olympics and continues to work in this area today.
 As the owner of Specimen Tree, LLC he consults in the development of tree ordinances, developer/builder ordinance compliance, tree conservation, and plant health care administration.
 Rob is also a professional speaker on topics of tree anatomy, physiology, tree preservation on construction sites, and hazard tree identification.
 He served in an interim position on the Tree Commission from 2010 until 2014.